29 of The Most Incredible Food in Cyprus to Try!

 10. Rabbit Stew

-A delicious dip found in Cyprus, Greece, Turkey and other Middle Eastern countries- tzatziki is used as an accompanying dip in most of the dished mentioned above.
-Fresh Cyprus yoghurt, grated cucumber, minced garlic, dry mint, salt and olive oil are the ingredients of this irresistible dip that is now sold and consumed worldwide.
+Fresh Cyprus yoghurt, grated cucumber, minced garlic, dry mint, salt, and olive oil are the ingredients of this irresistible dip that is now sold and consumed worldwide.

-Another yummy dip made out of sesame paste, olive oil, garlic cilantro and parsley.
-Tahini has a rich and slightly bitter taste that works beautifully with homemade bread and many of the grilled meats that Cyprus cuisine has to offer.
+It has a rich and slightly bitter taste that works beautifully with homemade bread and many of the grilled meats that Cypriot cuisine has to offer.

 14. Courgette with eggs

 A simple but delicious side dish of Cyprus courgettes with scrambled eggs fried in extra virgin olive oil.
 Gorgeous!

 This traditional Cypriot food might not seem like much, but it’s a great way to start your day.
 Be prepared to make this your new permanent breakfast!